Connect with us

 Earlier this month, when Biden announced he will pardon all federal offenses of simple marijuana possession, he encouraged governors to do the same with state offenses.

-Biden also directed the secretary of Health and Human Services and the to how marijuana is scheduled under the federal Controlled Substances Act.
+Biden also directed the secretary of Health and Human Services and the attorney general to review how marijuana is scheduled under the federal Controlled Substances Act.
 Marijuana currently is Schedule 1, which is a designation for the most dangerous substances such as heroin and LSD, but a higher classification than fentanyl and methamphetamine.

 “Too many lives have been upended because of our failed approach to marijuana,” Biden said in a statement.
 “It’s time that we right these wrongs.”